Curteney History, Family Crest & Coats of Arms

 "The manor of Braddock [Cornwall] was at a very early period in the Courtenay family, in which it continued until the attainder of the Marquis of Exeter.
 In ancient times, St. Bennet's, when in a state of comparative magnificence, was long the seat of the Courtenay family, by a female branch of whom it was sold in 1710 to Bernard Pennington."

-Important Dates for the Curteney family
+Early History of the Curteney family

 This web page shows only a small excerpt of our Curteney research.
 Another 91 words (6 lines of text) covering the years 1125, 1194, 1303, 1377, 1346, 1405, 1377, 1399, 1367, 1378, 1355, 1406, 1556, 1527, 1556, 1415, 1377, 1413, 1413, 1411, 1415, 1415 and are included under the topic Early Curteney History in all our PDF Extended History products and printed products wherever possible.